gfilicetti/cdn-warming-poc/README.md

 ### Setting up Kafka
 For ease of use, get a free trial instance of Kafka from Confluent.
 You will need to fill in the information for instance and username/password in the `kafka-env` file.

-In your Kafka environment set up a topic, eg: `cdn_warming`.
+In your Kafka environment set up a topic, eg: `warming_urls`.
 You'll need this value later.

 ### Setting up your Python environment
 We'll be using a virtual environment to keep things neat and tidy for our Python code.